 - Pie Pan: To bake this cherry pie, you need either a 9-inch tart pan or a 9-inch pie pan.
 For presentation purposes, I love to use a tart pan with a removable bottom.
 This gives the pie beautiful fluted edges and a stunning presentation.

-How To Make Homemade Cherry Pie
+How To Make Cherry Crumb Pie

 - Chill the pie crust in the refrigerator again for 1 hour to fully chill.
+This will help to keep the dough light and flakey.

 - To prepare the crumb topping, mix together the butter, flour, and sugar until crumbly, using 2 forks, a pastry cutter, or your fingers.